skorbiz/laursen/README.md

 This list represents the work that is still needed, that is, approved to-dos written by me.
 Suggestions for improvements by the AI agent.
 And work completed by the agent.

 ## Approved todo list:
 - [x] Mobile-friendly page.
-Post overlaps on a narrow screen.
-- [x] Option to switch to dark mode.
+- [x] Dark mode.
-- [x] Mobile-friendly page.
-Post overlaps on a narrow screen.
+- [x] Labels update: job, project, community.
-- [x] In cv-timeline.ts and possibly other places in the code, the 'research' and 'job' labels are still used.
-I would like to change it to workplace and project so that it aligns with the legend.
+- [ ] I uploaded a new image for the Weed Removal Robot - Navigation & Control post but it dosnt show.
+Fix it - and make it so that images load more genneric next time.
+And show a dummy image if it fails to load the image.
+Probably because the loader in the content is a bit wired with redundant typing of image names.
+Make the flow more smooth.
 - [ ] I edited some of the content for the timeline in the data.
 Make the appropriate updates.
 - [ ] Add a style guide (probably as a comment in the cv-timeline.ts) for how to go from the draft text to the AI-corrected text.
 A key point is to avoid excessive positive words like 'advanced' and 'pioneering', as they can make it look like a sales pitch.
 Here, the focus is on prices and exact descriptions of the tasks.
 Technology keywords and tasks are more critical.
 - [ ] Add your ai magic to the image o-robotics so that it fits well with the narrow horizontal layout, and other things if you have ideas.